kwokcheong/Full-Stack-Assignment/README.md

 # Full-Stack-Assignment

 *Hi!
-My name is Kwok cheong, you can just call me KC :) I had alot of fun working on this tech challenge and I've learnt and improved alot from this, thank you!!*
+My name is Kwok cheong, you can just call me KC :) I had alot of fun working on this tech challenge, it is well designed and thoughtful.
+Thank you!!*

 ![Screenshot 2023-03-29 at 11 07 14 AM](https://user-images.githubusercontent.com/27864374/228416470-12ba08f0-aaf8-481d-a3d1-28402da3cc65.png)